chaos-mesh/chaos-mesh/doc/pod_chaos.md

 PodChaos allows you to simulate pod faults, specifically `pod failure` and `pod kill`. `pod failure` can be used to simulate a situation where a pod is down.
 In this case, the pod is unavailable for a long time.

 - **Pod Failure** action periodically injects errors to pods.
-And it will cause the pod to not be created for a while.
-In another word, the selected pod will be unavailable in a specified period.
+And it will cause pod creation failure for a while.
+In other words, the selected pod will be unavailable in a specified period.

 - **Pod Kill** action kills the specified pod (ReplicaSet or something similar might be needed to ensure the pod will be restarted).